What Contributes To Nursing Home Abuse?

-Throughout Florida and across the country, our nation’s elders are victims of abuse, neglect, and mistreatment in the very facilities designed to care for them.
-They endure physical suffering, loss of dignity, emotional trauma, and even loss of life because of wrongdoing.
+Throughout Florida and across the country, our nation’s elders are victims of abuse, neglect and mistreatment in the very facilities designed to care for them.
+Because of wrongdoing, they endure physical suffering, loss of dignity, emotional trauma and even, sometimes, loss of life.

 When you learn that a loved one has been abused or mistreated in a care facility, you’re likely stunned.
 You can’t imagine how a licensed, professional facility could allow such a thing to happen.

 There may be several contributing factors for abuse or neglect, including:

 - Overcrowding: With more and more baby boomers entering retirement, the demand for long-term care has skyrocketed.
 Facilities will often take on more patients than they’re equipped to manage.
 They’re more concerned about making money than about providing a high quality of life.

 - Understaffing: In many facilities, it’s physically impossible for nurses and assistants to provide the individualized care that each patient deserves.
 They simply have too much on their plates.
 An inadequate staff-to-patient ratio can create a chaotic environment where your loved one ends up isolated and neglected.

 - Inadequate training: Staff members must know how to properly care for the vulnerable patients entrusted to them.
 They must also understand the limits of their skills and recognize when it’s time to involve a physician, hospital or other more qualified provider.
 Without proper training, staff members can readily overlook potentially life-threatening conditions.